GregWills97/image-processing-server/README.md

 http://localhost:1024/blur
 ```

-Test the client by executing the binary with a port number.
-The client should print out the "501 Error" response from the server and the server should print the clients request.
+Test the client by executing the binary with a port number and an image.
+The client should print out the response from the server and the server should print the clients request.
+The server will download the image from the client in the downloads directory.
 ```
-./ips-client 1024
+./ips-client 1024 test_images/test1.jpg
 ```